dave/courtney/README.md

 # Courtney is a coverage tool for Go.
 Courtney runs your tests and prepares your code coverage files.

 1) All packages are tested with coverage.
 2) All the coverage files are merged.
 3) Some parts of the code don't need to be tested.
 We disable these in the coverage files.
 4) You should have 100% coverage!
 Optionally we enforce this.

 # What doesn't need to be tested?
-1) Blocks including a panic
+1) Blocks including a panic.
-2) Blocks returning an non-nil error*
+2) Blocks returning an error that has been tested to be non-nil.
 3) Blocks containing the "//notest" comment.
 4) Files containing the "//notest-file" comment.
 5) Packages containing the "//notest-package" comment.

 # What courtney doesn't do
 Courtney doesn't mean your tests are complete.
 Courtney doesn't mean your tests